whilu/EUIProgressBar/README.md

 ### Thanks

-* [Glide](https://github.com/bumptech/glide), An image loading and caching library for Android focused on smooth scrolling.
+* [Glide](https://github.com/bumptech/glide), an image loading and caching library for Android focused on smooth scrolling.

 License